15 Best Movies of 2003

 8. Kill Bill: Volume 1 (2003)

 There is only one word for Quentin Tarantino- GENIUS!
 Kill Bill: Volume 1 is the first part of the epic martial arts saga, starring Uma Thurman as the Bride who goes on a murderous revenge spree against Bill and his henchmen.
 The movie has all the action you want.
 It has amazingly choreographed fight sequences full of blood and gore.
-There are influences taken from from anime in the film which adds t the excellence of the film.
+There are influences taken from anime in the film, which adds to the excellence of the film.
 Tarantino delivers a superb film.
-Volume 1 and 2 are basically one film spilt in two due to time limitations.
-Vol. 1 was released in 2003, with Vol. 2 releasing six months later in 2004.
+Volumes 1 and 2 are basically one film split in two due to time limitations.
+Vol. 1 was released in 2003, with Vol. 2 released six months later in 2004.
 Those who love Tarantino’s work should not miss this film.

 Read More: Best Movies of 1979